Best Camera Bag Purses for Women

-The choices for camera bags for women have grown exponentially in recent years!
-Gone are the days of ugly nylon camera bags; nowadays, there are tons of fashionable choices for women.
-Camera bag purses not only protect your expensive gear in style– they also don’t advertise that you’re carrying a camera, a must if you’re concerned about theft.
+The choices for fashionable camera bags for women have grown exponentially in recent years!
+Gone are the days of ugly nylon camera bags; nowadays, there are tons of cute choices for women.
+Camera purses not only protect your expensive gear in style– they also don’t advertise that you’re carrying a camera, a must if you’re concerned about theft.

-Epiphanie’s Argentina camera bag is an great casual tote that just so happens to have ample storage and padding for your camera.
+Ona’s Savannah camera bag is a gorgeous minimalist saddle bag purse that just so happens to have ample storage and padding for your camera.

-There’s all the details you’d expect in a designer camera bag: fully padded interior, easy access wide zippered opening, detachable cross-body strap, extra pockets for organization, gold accent hardware, and the bag will stand on its own without tipping.
+There’s all the details you’d expect in a designer camera bag: fully padded interior, easy access wide zippered opening, detachable cross-body strap, and plenty of extra pockets for organization.

-We’re loving the pretty sunny yellow vegan leather and vintage school bag styling of Studio Lei Momi’s Alice camera bag!
+We’re loving the pretty cheerful hues of vegan leather and vintage school bag styling of Studio Lei Momi’s Alice camera bag!

-The Alice holds 1 DSLR camera and 1 additional lens, as well as an iPad.
-There’s plenty of thoughtful pockets and space for a wallet and all your accessories.
+The Alice has plenty of thoughtful pockets and space for a wallet and all your accessories.
 It also features built-in padding with adjustable dividers, top carry handle, and a removable cross-body strap.

 This bag is great for vegans, and anyone who has to have a dose of color!

 It also holds a ton!
-The padded interior features adjustable dividers, and holds 1 DSLR camera, 1 extra lens, a 15″ laptop, wallet and normal accessories.
+The padded interior features adjustable dividers for maximum flexibility.
 You can use the shoulder straps, or clip on the included removable cross-body strap when you need to go hands free.

 The Missy is a great multi-use vegan bag for students, or anyone looking for a chic camera bag.

-A versatile crossbody bag in a classic style, Vagabond Traveler’s camera bag offers similar styling and quality to Ona, but with a lower price tag.
+A versatile crossbody bag in a classic style, Vagarant Traveler’s camera bag offers similar styling and quality to Ona, but with a lower price tag.

-The bag features shoulder straps, and a removable long messenger strap, removable padded insert, and will hold 1 DSLR camera plus lens, and an iPad.
-It’s also one of the bags that’s most thoughtful about purse functions, with plenty of pockets, and a secure zipper top.
+The bag features a padded adjustable shoulder strap, and removable padded dividers.
+It’s also one of the bags that’s most thoughtful about purse functions, with plenty of pockets, and a secure zipper top under the flap.

 Their Gracie camera bag purse features vegan leather in a nice variety of colors; in addition to the Marsala red shown here, it comes in Mint, Butterscotch and Black.
 The padded interior has adjustable dividers, exterior storage pockets, and removable shoulder and cross body straps that you can easily switch out.